 - In your web browser, navigate to HomeDepot.com.

 - Type in the product SKU if you have it, otherwise, type in a search query and hit enter.

 - Once you’re on a product’s detail page, you’ll see three numbers in the upper left hand corner of the page.
 One is the Internet number, which is how the product is categorized on Home Depot’s website.
 The next is the model number, which identifies the specific product type.
 The final number is the store SKU, which is used for tracking and storing the item in retail stores.

 - You may also see a store SO SKU.
-SO stands for special order and is used when a customer orders a product that isn’t currently available at their local store.
+SO stands for special order and is used when a customer orders a product that isn’t currently available at their local brick and mortar shop.
 The number is used to signify a one-time product order that isn’t part of normal inventory tracking.
 Customers can later pick up their order once the store has had time to ship it in.